Avelcius/BO-VI-bot/README.md

 # BO-VI-bot
-discord bot for BO:VI team
+discord bot for BO:VI team and Avelc servers